jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 Not too exciting yet, but Webpack should have created a file at `public/bundle.js`, and if you load `public/index.html` in the browser you should see "Hello Webpack!" in your console.

 Now we'll look at Webpack's ability to load CommonJS style modules in the browser.
-First, install the popular JavaScript utility library **lodash** in your project directory:
+First, install the popular JavaScript utility library [lodash](https://lodash.com/) in your project directory:

 ```bash
 $ npm install lodash --save-dev
 ```

-In `src/index.js`, we'll require the lodash library and use it to sort a list of users by name and age:
+Require the lodash library in the entry file, and use it to sort a list of users by name and age:

+**src/index.js**

 ```js
 var _ = require('lodash');